karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 ```

-4 - I built a DockerFile
+4 - Create a DockerFile for the app

 ```docker